6 Great Places For Craft Beer in Wellington, New Zealand

 Golding’s Free Dive is kind of a dive in both senses of the word.
 Inside, it’s dark, with a seaside diving theme.

-Should you want to enjoy some sunlight, there’s also an outside patio.
+There’s also an outside patio for enjoying some sunlight.
 It’s another bar that is a bit difficult to find down a side street, but once you do, you’ll want to stay a while.

-Despite being in the middle of a busy area of Wellington, Golding’s Free Dive manages to maintain a neighborhood feel, featuring both New Zealand & American beers.
+Despite being in a busy area of Wellington, Golding’s Free Dive maintains a neighborhood feel.
+It features both New Zealand and American beers.

 The Best Breweries in Wellington, New Zealand